hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodwritepingid"></a>
 # **MFAMethodWritePingID**
-> void MFAMethodWritePingID (string methodId, MFAMethodWritePingIDRequest mFAMethodWritePingIDRequest)
+> void MFAMethodWritePingID (MFAMethodWritePingIDRequest mFAMethodWritePingIDRequest, string methodId, TimeSpan? wrapTTL = null)

 Update or create a configuration for the given MFA method